Pranav-JJ/SentinelOS/README.md

 - **Easy Installation**: SentinelOS can be easily installed on your Ubuntu system with minimal configuration.

-- **Automated Hardening**: It automates the process of hardening your Ubuntu system by applying best practices and security configurations.
+- **Automated Hardening**: It automates the process of hardening your Ubuntu system by applying the best practices and security configurations.

-- **Vulnerability Scanning**: SentinelOS performs vulnerability scans and suggests remediation actions to mitigate potential security risks.
+- **Vulnerability Testing**: SentinelOS performs vulnerability scans and suggests remediation actions to mitigate potential security risks.

 - **Firewall Configuration**: It helps you set up and manage your firewall rules to protect your system from unauthorized access.

-- **Real-time Monitoring**: SentinelOS provides real-time monitoring of system logs and alerts you to suspicious activities.
+- **Creation of Security Logs**: SentinelOS logs the outcome of each option chosen by user and alerts user about suspicious activities.

 - **Security Updates**: It ensures that your system is up-to-date with the latest security patches and updates.